-As at the date of this MD&A, the REIT owns a portfolio of 57 income-producing commercial properties.
-The properties are located in metropolitan areas across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec, totaling approximately 2.1 million square feet of gross leasable area ("GLA").
+As at the date of this MD&A, the REIT owns a portfolio of 60 income-producing commercial properties.
+The properties are located in metropolitan areas across British Columbia, Alberta, Saskatchewan, Manitoba, Ontario and Quebec, totaling approximately 2.2 million square feet of gross leasable area ("GLA").

-893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, holds an approximate 32.8% effective interest in the REIT as at March 31, 2019, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership") and 480,552 REIT Units (as defined below).
-The Class B LP Units are economically equivalent to REIT Units, and are exchangeable generally on a one-for-one basis for REIT Units.
+893353 Alberta Inc. ("Dilawri") is a privately held corporation, which, together with certain of its affiliates, holds an approximate 26.2% effective interest in the REIT as at June 30, 2019, through the ownership, direction or control of all of the Class B limited partnership units ("Class B LP Units") of Automotive Properties Limited Partnership, the REIT's operating subsidiary (the "Partnership") and 480,552 REIT Units (as defined below).
+The Class B LP Units are economically equivalent to REIT Units and are exchangeable generally on a one-for-one basis for REIT Units.
 Dilawri and its affiliates, other than its shareholders and controlling persons, are referred to herein as the "Dilawri Group".
+Following closing of the Equity Offering (as defined below) on June 28, 2019, Dilawri's effective interest in the REIT was reduced from approximately 32.8% to approximately 26.2%.